johnnykwwang/Annex-K3-Build-Log/1_Sourcing.md

 ### Printed Parts

-I used 3DXTECH ASA Black and Grey to print the parts.
+I used 3DXTECH ASA Black and Grey for the parts.

-> TBD:  Put image here

 ### Structural